UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-SUSE-Package-Hub.md

     So, first you need to find an appropriate devel project where you can maintain your package.
 For example if you want to maintain a package that provides network monitoring functionalities an appropriate devel project would be server:monitoring.
 If you think you need a new devel project you can always ask the maintainers of an existing top-level project and ask them to create a subproject for you.
 If there is no suitable top-level project then you can ask OBS maintainers to create a project for you by opening a [bug]( https://bugzilla.opensuse.org/enter_bug.cgi?product=openSUSE.org&component=BuildService&short_desc=New%20Project%20Space
 ) or contacting them at <admin@opensuse.org>.
 {:.justify-class}

+2. **Step: Devel Project Whitelist**

     So you have a new devel project for your new package but Factory does not know about them yet.
 The submit request from this new devel project will be auto-declined by Factory project.
-So, the new project needs to be added to devel-whitelist and you can do this by asking in #openSUSE-factory IRC channel.
+So, the new project needs to be added to devel-whitelist and you can do this by asking in **#openSUSE-factory** IRC channel.
 The new project will be able to successfully feed the packages to Factory once it added to devel-whitelist.
+If you select an already present devel project that can feed into Factory you **do not need** this step.
 {:.justify-class}

-2. **Step: Submit Package to Devel project**
+3. **Step: Submit Package to Devel project**

     After you have a devel project, which is able to feed to Factory, you can now submit your  package to this devel project.
     {:.justify-class}